bag3318/RockPaperScissors/docs/about.md

 ## The Code

 I didn't want to make code that just yielded a bunch of `if`, `elsif`, and `else` statements.
 Instead, I strived toward a more professionally structured and modularized code.
-See the [comparing code](Comparing_Code) page for more information about this subject matter.
+See the [comparing code](Comparing_Code) page for more detailed information about this subject matter.

 ________